opengeospatial/geoparquet/format-specs/geoparquet.md

 For non-geographic coordinate reference systems, the items in the bbox are minimum values for each dimension followed by maximum values for each dimension.
 For example, given geometries that have coordinates with two dimensions, the bbox would have the form `[<xmin>, <ymin>, <xmax>, <ymax>]`.
 For three dimensions, the bbox would have the form `[<xmin>, <ymin>, <zmin>, <xmax>, <ymax>, <zmax>]`.

 The bbox values are in the same coordinate reference system as the geometry.

+#### geometry_bbox

+Including a per-row bounding box can be useful for accelerating spatial queries by allowing consumers to inspect row group bounding box summary statistics.
+Furthermore a bounding box may be used to avoid complex spatial operations by first checking for bounding box overlaps.
+This field captures the name of a column containing the bounding box of the geometry for every row.

+The format of `geometry_bbox` is `{"name": "column_name"}` where `column_name` MUST exist in the Parquet file and meet the criteria in the [Bounding Box Column](#bounding-box-columns) definition.

+Note: the value specified in this field should not be confused with the [`bbox`](#bbox) field which contains the single bounding box of this geometry over the whole GeoParquet file.

+### Bounding Box Columns

+A bounding box column MUST be a Parquet struct with required fields `xmin`, `xmax`, `ymin`, and `ymax`.
+For three dimensions the additional fields `zmin` and `zmax` MUST be present.
+The fields MUST be of Parquet type `FLOAT` or `DOUBLE`.
+The repetition of a bounding box column MUST match the geometry column's [repetition](#repetition).
+A row MUST contain a bounding box value if and only if the row contains a geometry value.
+In cases where the geometry is optional and a row not contain a geometry value, the row MUST NOT contain a bounding box value.

+The bounding box column MUST be at the root of the schema.
+The bounding box column MUST NOT be nested in a group.

 ### Additional information